CO Background Check: Colorado Records (Search Official Database)

 However, for a background check, Colorado makes this much easier by using a third-party website that allows citizens to search and access court records electronically.

-Step 1: Access the CoCourts website.
+Step 1: Access the CoCourts Website.

 The proper website can be found through the Colorado Integrated Justice System website or can be accessed here.